CraryPrimitiveMan/awesome-with-star/awesome/mojoaxel_awesome-regression-testing.md

 - [Screenster Tutorial](https://youtu.be/Zy8y_dGzZXI) - Tutorial on how to create visual automated tests with Screenster.
 - [Look-alike - visual regression testing tool](https://youtu.be/vTyoQuC0To8) - Demo what the Look-alike Chrome extension is, how it works and how and why it was build.
 - [Screencast on CSS critic - a lightweight testing framework for CSS](https://youtu.be/AqQ2bNPtF60) - How to write your first CSS test with CSS critic, make it pass, break it, and make it pass again.
+- [Visual Regression Testing - from a tool to a process](https://speakerdeck.com/nikhilverma/visual-regression-testing-from-a-tool-to-a-process) by Nikhil Verma - How the Mobile Web team in Badoo converted and integrated PhantomCSS into their workflow and connected it to their CI process.

 ## Outdated

 The following projects are no longer maintained actively but are still worth mentioning because of their user base.

 - [PhantomCSS](https://github.com/Huddle/PhantomCSS) - Visual/CSS regression testing with PhantomJS or SlimerJS.
-No longer maintained since 22 Dec 2017. :star:4690
+No longer maintained since 22 Dec 2017. :star:4691
 - [DalekJS](https://github.com/dalekjs/dalek) - Automated cross browser testing with JavaScript.
 No longer maintained since 4 Jun 2017. :star:721

 ## Miscellaneous